MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

    > [!div class="mx-imgBorder"]
    > ![Configure a workflow](media/intelligence-screen2.png "Configure a workflow")

-1. Select the matching attribute from the **Customer ID in results** drop-down list that maps to your Customer Insights Customer ID and select **Save**.
+1. Select the matching attribute from the **Customer ID in results** drop-down list that identifies customers in Customer Insights and select **Save**.

 1. You'll see the **Workflow Saved** screen with details about the workflow you just created.